ArthurDassier/Mjolnir_kit/README.md

 # ucsd_robo_car_simple_ros

-A simple ROS package using OpenCV on a 1/10 RC car chassis with ackerman steering that can follow a yellow line using a simple line following algorithm and opencv methods.
+A simple ROS package using OpenCV on a 1/10 RC car chassis with ackerman steering that can follow a yellow line.

 <div>